-Project components may be constructed in the months of May-October to avoid Gulf sturgeon interriverine migration movements, although the need for this timing restriction seems minimized given the project's location outside of a critical habitat area for the species and its location adjacent to a boat ramp and the nearby Intracoastal waterway.
-In addition, the implementation of the Sea turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006) (Appendix B) and the Standard Manatee Conditions for In-water Work (FWC, 2011) (Appendix C) will be implemented to minimize risks to the evaluated species.
+Project components will be constructed in the months of May-October to avoid Gulf sturgeon interriverine migration movements.
+In addition, the Sea turtle and Smalltooth Sawfish Construction Guidelines (2006) (NOAA, Appendix A) and the Standard Manatee Conditions for In-water Work (FWC, 2011) (Appendix B) will be implemented.